 - Can I generally identify the law or regulation I think was violated?
 No one expects you to be a legal expert, but many employees have a working knowledge of the laws and regulations that govern how they do their jobs.
-Often times, the law is simply common sense.
-So even if you can’t specifically identify the law or regulation, if you think it may be a violation, consult an attorney.
+Often, the law is simply common sense.
+So even if you can’t specifically identify the law or regulation, consult an attorney if you think it may be a violation.

 - What evidence exists of the violation?
-Evidence takes many forms: eyewitnesses, paper records, electronic records, or physical materials.
+Evidence takes many forms: eyewitnesses, paper records, electronic records, and physical materials.
 Does evidence exist for the violation you suspect has occurred?
 Where is it stored?
 Who has access to it?

 - Did I participate in the violation?
 Many people fear their own participation in acts they reasonably believe were legal violations will make it impossible for them to blow the whistle on the wrongdoing.
 It doesn’t.
-In fact, becoming a whistleblower could form the smartest and safest decision those people make, because speaking out could give them a measure of legal protection, whereas staying silent could further implicate them in illegal conduct.
+In fact, becoming a whistleblower could be the smartest and safest decision those people make, because speaking out could give them a measure of legal protection, whereas staying silent could further implicate them in illegal conduct.

 After having contemplated these questions and reached the personal conclusion that you have reasonable cause to believe a violation of law or regulation has occurred, speak with an experienced whistleblower rights attorney to decide what to do next.

-Some people come to our Los Angeles offices seeking legal help after they have become a whistleblower and have experienced what they believe is retaliation.
+Some people come to our Los Angeles offices seeking legal help after they have become a whistleblower and have experienced what they believe to be retaliation.
 The important thing is that these people seek legal advice before going any further.

-- Keep records documenting how and to whom you blew the whistle and of any actions of retaliation
+- Keep records documenting how and to whom you blew the whistle and any actions of retaliation

-- Avoid storing those records at your workplace or on work-issued devices, if at all possible
+- Avoid storing those records at your workplace or on work-issued devices, if possible

 - Prepare a list of those who witnessed the violations you disclosed and those who have participated in any retaliatory actions

 - Learn about your workplace options for complaining about the retaliation.